Akhilraj739/Artic_Delta/README.md

 Artic Delta relies on the **"Single App Recording"** feature introduced in Android 14 for maximum accuracy.

-Some manufacturers (such as Samsung, Xiaomi, etc.) may hide this option in their custom system dialogs, forcing the app to capture the **"Entire Screen."** In Entire Screen mode, the meter will detect all visual updates, including system UI animations (like the clock) and **120Hz "Touch Boost" spikes** triggered by your finger input.
+Some manufacturers (such as Samsung, Xiaomi, etc.) may hide this option in their custom system dialogs, forcing the app to capture the **"Entire Screen."** In Entire Screen mode, the meter will detect all visual updates, including system UI animations (like the clock) and **Refresh Rate "Touch Boost" spikes** triggered by your finger input.
 This is a limitation of the Android security sandbox for non-root apps on certain custom skins.

 ## 👥 Community & Support